anjanadevanand/toyWGN/README.md

 >
 > Condition system for internal functions that do not interact with user inputs?
 >
+> Formatting of error messages?
+Tidyverse style guide recommendations about bulleting error messages, and providing information about multiple issues in a single pass.

 **********************
 #### Notes on Conditions and Condition Handling
 ##### Conditions